Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Performance Evaluations

 \subsubsection{Summary of Performance}

 Figure~\ref{fig:AR.HD} and Table~\ref{tab:AR.HD} summarize performance of all methods on the higher-dimensional experiments.
-It is easy to see that, as in the 2D case, KNOB-SynC is almost always among the top performers for high-dimensional datasets.
-Indeed, KNOB-SynC had the lowest average difference in $\mR$ from that of the best performing method over all datasets (Table~\ref{tab:AR.HD}).
-The other methods generally perform worse, with EAC, PGMM and kernel-$k$-means (with true number of groups) the better among them.
-The results of our experiments on real and synthetic datasets indicate good performance of KNOB-SynC.
+As in the 2D case, KNOB-SynC is almost always among the top performers for high-dimensional datasets.
+Indeed, KNOB-SynC has the lowest average difference in $\mR$ from that of the best-performing method over all datasets (Table~\ref{tab:AR.HD}).
+The other methods generally perform worse, with EAC, PGMM and kernel-$k$-means (with true number of groups) among the better ones.
+Thus, the results of our experiments on real and synthetic datasets indicate good performance of KNOB-SynC relative to its competitors.